neuralmagic/sparseml/README.md

 ## Contributing

-We appreciate contributions to the code, examples, and documentation as well as bug reports and feature requests!
+We appreciate contributions to the code, examples, integrations, and documentation as well as bug reports and feature requests!
 [Learn how here](https://github.com/neuralmagic/sparseml/blob/main/CONTRIBUTING.md).

 ## Join the Community